-Dragoman, Bulgaria Travel Guide
+Dragoman, Bulgaria City

-City Town in Sofia Province near Bulgarian-Serbian border
+Town in Sofia Province near Bulgarian-Serbian border

 A marshy lowland west of Sofia, Dragoman attracts birdwatchers to its reedbeds, botanists to karst springs, and hikers exploring limestone caves.
 Local hosts run small guesthouses and simple restaurants serving mountain cheeses and rakia.

-Why Visit Dragoman, Bulgaria? #
+Why Visit Dragoman, Bulgaria?#

 At Bulgaria’s western edge, Dragoman is best known for the Dragoman Marsh, the country’s largest natural karst wetland and a magnet for birdwatchers and botanists.
 The marsh’s boardwalks and migrating bird colonies make it a prime spot for nature photography, while borderland hiking trails lead toward Serbia and mountain foothills.
 Local eateries serve kebapche and other Bulgarian staples, and spring wildflower displays and orchid patches reward outdoor exploration.

-Top Things to Do in Dragoman, Bulgaria
+Best Things to Do in Dragoman, Bulgaria#

-All Attractions ›- Dragoman Marsh Nature Reserve - Walk boardwalks through Bulgaria's largest inland wetland, renowned for birdlife and reeds.
+Dragoman Marsh Nature Reserve - Walk boardwalks through Bulgaria’s largest inland wetland, renowned for birdlife and reeds.

-- Dragoman town center - Stroll the small centre to see traditional houses, cafés and local shops.
+Dragoman town center - Stroll the small centre to see traditional houses, cafés and local shops.

-- Local hiking trails toward Kom Peak - Nearby trails lead into limestone hills and viewpoints overlooking the plains.
+Local hiking trails toward Kom Peak - Nearby trails lead into limestone hills and viewpoints overlooking the plains.

-- Karst springs near Bosnek - Short drives reveal karst springs and small caves popular with local day-trippers.
+Karst springs near Bosnek - Short drives reveal karst springs and small caves popular with local day-trippers.

-- Small ethnographic exhibits - Visit community displays showcasing rural traditions, costumes and agricultural tools.
+Small ethnographic exhibits - Visit community displays showcasing rural traditions, costumes and agricultural tools.

-- Seasonal mushroom- and berry-picking routes - In season, guided or self-guided walks reveal abundant wild berries and mushrooms.
+Seasonal mushroom- and berry-picking routes - In season, guided or self-guided walks reveal abundant wild berries and mushrooms.

-- Sofia - Bulgaria's capital is reachable for museums, restaurants and large cultural institutions.
+Sofia - Bulgaria’s capital is reachable for museums, restaurants and large cultural institutions.

-- Vitosha Mountain - Hike or drive to Vitosha for easy trails, viewpoints and alpine scenery close to Sofia.
+Vitosha Mountain - Hike or drive to Vitosha for easy trails, viewpoints and alpine scenery close to Sofia.

-Best Time to Visit Dragoman, Bulgaria #
+Best Time to Visit Dragoman, Bulgaria#

 Dragoman is most pleasant from late spring to early autumn when warm, clear days favor hiking and exploring.
 Winters are cold and can be windy, so bundle up if you visit then.